CabbyL/javascript-tutorial-en/1-js/02-first-steps/01-hello-world/article.md

 You can run the example by clicking on the "Play" button in its right-top corner.
 ```

-The `<script>` tag contains JavaScript code which is automatically executed when the browser meets the tag.
+The `<script>` tag contains JavaScript code which is automatically executed when the browser reads the tag.

 ## The modern markup